wells-wood-research/PDBench/README.md

 To evaluate models in my_models directory using PDB structures listed in benchmark_set.txt:

 1. Generate predictions and format them as a **N x 20**  matrix where **N** is the number of amino acids in the polypeptide chain.
 Each row in the matrix encodes prediction probabilities across the 20 canonical amino-acid classes.
-2. Concatenate all predicions and save them as CSV file.
+2. Concatenate all predictions and save them as CSV file.
 3. For each model, generate a dataset map with the list of PDB codes and sequence lengths of structures in CSV file.
 4. Run:
 ```sh